anapaulabtanaka/tsanfleuron_fracture_networks/README.md

 <br/>

-This repository is associated with my phD research, abstract and submitted paper:
+This repository is associated with my phD research, abstract and paper under revision.

 <br/>